zbyju/advent-of-code/AoC2019/day04/part2/README.md

     111122 meets the criteria (even though 1 is repeated more than twice, it still contains a double 22).

 How many different passwords within the range given in your puzzle input meet all of the criteria?

-Your puzzle answer was 1133.

-Both parts of this puzzle are complete!
-They provide two gold stars: **

-At this point, you should return to your Advent calendar and try another puzzle.